-This article is part of a series exploring the drivers and barriers to gender representation in scientific organizations.
+This article is part of the series ‘Women Scientists Around the World: Strategies for Gender Equality,’ which explores the drivers and barriers to gender representation in scientific organizations.
 It draws on a qualitative pilot study I conducted in consultation with the Standing Committee for Gender Equality in Science (SCGES), based on interviews with women scientists from various disciplines and geographic regions.
 The series of articles are published simultaneously on the websites of ISC and SCGES.

 Born in Iran, Encieh Erfani pursued her passion for cosmology with distinction, obtaining her Ph.D. from the University of Bonn in 2012 with a dissertation on “Inflation and Dark Matter Primordial Black Holes.”
 Her academic career has since spanned across continents, from research positions in Italy and Brazil to her long-standing role as an assistant professor at the Institute for Advanced Studies in Basic Sciences in Zanjan, Iran.
 Since 2015, she has been recognized as an active contributor to her field, with numerous publications and invitations to participate in international conferences and collaborations.